dannyvelas/examplego_api/README.md

 For example, the database, API, and config logic are all in distinct packages.
 This means that the `api` package can ask the database package for some data, without knowing at all what it does or uses internally.
 It won't know what the database query looks like, what database library is being used, or what errors that library might return.

 Also, I exposed some routes in the `main` file, like `/api/login` and `/api/admin/reviews`.
 But I chose to keep domain-specific routes in their own sub-routes.
-For example `/api/admin/reviews/all` and `/api/admin/reviews/active` are only listed and described in a sub-router which is in `api/reviews_router.go`.
+For example `/api/admin/reviews/all` and `/api/admin/reviews/active` are only listed and defined in a sub-router which is in `api/reviews_router.go`.

 ### Dependency Injection